Slaveev/CS50/README.md

 # CS50

-This is the projects and practice projects i had to make during the CS50 course
+This is the projects and practice projects i had to make during the CS50 course Basically in this course you study C, Python and JS.

-Some of the projects i made without their library <cs50.h>

-Here are some of the results:
+Here are some of the C projects:

 First pset they gave you to make a mario pyramid using nested for loops

 ![pyramid-result](https://github.com/Slaveev/CS50/assets/114510055/8903a764-3592-4a6a-bf86-6b8510f3cfb9)